State Estimation

 source

 The function establishes the linear WLS model for state estimation with PMUs only.
-In this model, the vector of state variables contains bus voltage magnitudes and angles, given in rectangular coordinates.
+In this model, the vector of state variables contains bus voltages, given in rectangular coordinates.

 Arguments